Select Page

 Checkpoint Charlie

-Checkpoint Charlie was one of the most famous border crossings between East and West Berlin.
-It was the designated crossing point for diplomats, military personnel, and foreign tourists.
-Visiting Checkpoint Charlie today provides a glimpse into the tensions that existed during the Cold War era.
+Checkpoint Charlie was one of the strongest symbolic of division between East and West Berlin.
+Being the official border point it was used by diplomats, military officers, and foreign visitors arriving in the country by any other means than by air.
+Checkpoint Charlie today tour offers a feel of the experiences that people underwent during the Cold War period.

 East Side Gallery